-During this training we refine the Softening skills learnt in MIDL Mindfulness Trainings 3 & 4/52 from the skill of experiencing deep relaxation within our body using diaphragmatic breathing to bringing it into the posture of our mind.
-We do this initially by slowly extending the out-breath through our nose in-line with the natural deflation of our body, allowing our self to mentally ‘sink’ and relax.
-At first this skill still rests on the physicality of our breathing but with practice it gradually changes into a deep relaxation of the mind that arises due to an abandoning of all mental effort.
+In MIDL Mindfulness Training 5/52 you refine your softening skill to bring deep relaxation within your mind through mindful non-participation.
+You do this initially by borrowing the natural abandoning that occurs with the deflation of each out-breath and allowing yourself to mentally ‘sink’ and relax.
+The abandonment of mental participation is enhanced by slowly extending the breath out through your nose with each out-breath.
+At first this skill still rests on the physicality of breathing but with practice it gradually changes into a deep relaxation of the mind that arises due to an abandoning of all mental effort.
 Submit Your Question

 Your Question: During the 3rd stage when you guide to let go of control over breathing is when I experience the most relaxation.
 However during this stage l also find myself breathing shallower then usual; it feels like it is mostly in my upper chest may not be belly breathing.
 Should I practice MIDL Training 3 more?